cheater/articles/first-haskell-script.md

 Save that as *hello.hs*, perform *chmod a+x hello.hs* and you're good to go.

 ## Variables
-This is the first departure of declarative languages (Haskell, ML) from constructive languages (C, Python).
+This is the first departure of *declarative* languages (Haskell, ML) from *constructive* languages (C, Python) that we notice.
 Haskell does not, in general, have variables as you know them from, say, Python.
-In constructive languages a variable is a *label* which points to a mutable (changeable) cell that points to a value.
+In *constructive* languages, a variable is a *label* which points to a mutable (changeable) cell that then points to a value.
 That's what the Python people mean when they say "Strings are immutable"; in Python:
 	S = "Red"
 	# now, S points to the place in memory where "Red" is stored.
 	S = "Green"